joegsuero/django-caching-examples/README.md

     ```bash
     python manage.py migrate
+    python manage.py cmd_populate_db # For create mock data for tests
     python manage.py createsuperuser # Optional, to access the admin
-    python manage.py createcachetable my_cache_table # If you want to use DatabaseCache
+    python manage.py createcachetable cache_table # Optional, if you want to use DatabaseCache
     ```

     Visit `/admin` and add some **Categories** and **Products** to have data to work with in the examples.